simonprickett/microcrate/docs/cpython.md

 The module is designed for [MicroPython], but also works on [CPython].

+While CPython does not provide hardware support usually available when running MicroPython on embedded devices, this is mostly not a concern when running a database driver.

 ## Setup

 Install Python package and project manager [uv].